AIDS-Related Lymphoma Treatment (PDQ®)

 The process used to find out if cancer cells have spread within the lymph system or to other parts of the body is called staging.
 The information gathered from the staging process determines the stage of the disease.
 It is important to know the stage in order to plan treatment, but AIDS-related lymphoma is usually advanced when it is diagnosed.
 The following tests and procedures may be used in the staging process:

 - Blood chemistry studies : A procedure in which a blood sample is checked to measure the amounts of certain substances released into the blood by organs and tissues in the body.
-An unusual (higher or lower than normal) amount of a substance can be a sign of disease in the organ or tissue that makes it.
+An unusual (higher or lower than normal) amount of a substance can be a sign of disease.
 The blood sample will be checked for the level of LDH (lactate dehydrogenase).

 - CT scan (CAT scan): A procedure that makes a series of detailed pictures of areas inside the body, such as the lung, lymph nodes, and liver, taken from different angles.
 The pictures are made by a computer linked to an x-ray machine.
 A dye may be injected into a vein or swallowed to help the organs or tissues show up more clearly.
 This procedure is also called computed tomography, computerized tomography, or computerized axial tomography.